 AP provides a model where by participants get the opportunity to join football teams, which play in a professional–style league, and in return they must agree to attend school and increase their academic performances; encouraging them to work hard AND play hard!

 The communities we work with, though underdeveloped, hold great potential.
-Many of the members have an enthusiasm and excitement for education, a strong belief in community values and are remarkably generous and good-natured.
-These qualities should provide the basis for a lifetime of prosperity and growth.
-Unfortunately, this is rarely the case.
-For most, there are countless obstacles preventing them from realising their potential.
+Unfortunately, for most, there are countless obstacles preventing them from realising their potential.
 African Passions hope to act as the stepping-stone to allow these bright communities, and individuals, to overcome limitations.
+We are not trying to move mountains, but rather plant a seed which will have a snowball effect that one day might.

-Community projects, like ours, keep children engaged, off the street, out of trouble and distract them from negativities.
+Community projects, like ours, keep children engaged, off the street, out of trouble and distracted from negativities.
 AP provides a productive, enriching and fun platform for children and teenagers.
+We aim to create an atmosphere with positive energy and encouragement, a safe environment where they are introduced to, and surrounded by, like-minded teammates who also want to take their academia seriously and uplift themselves.

-The beauty is, once the AP structure have been implemented the project is self-sustainable.
-It is also hoped that by bringing in the right community members to take positions of responsibility AP can create a mentality where by younger generations aspire to resume these positions of management.
+The beauty is, once the AP structures have been implemented the project is self-sustainable.
+It is also hoped that by bringing in the right community members to take positions of responsibility AP can create a mentality whereby younger generations aspire to resume these positions of management.
 This helps create a sustainable cycle through generations.

 "In Africa, football is not a religion.
 But it is everything a religion should be." - Ian Bower

 In 2010, AP's first project, modestly labelled "the birthing of an elephant" by the AP Kenya chairman Pastor Robert, was born in the rural, western district of Kisii.
-The AP Kenya project consists of eight 11-aside football clubs.
-Each club is run by a manager, who volunteers their time to organise, train and monitor their players.
-Each team is affiliated with a local school This helps with the monitoring of player's school attendance and grades.
-Improved grades result in improves government budgets for the schools, and for this they lend their pitches to host weekly fixtures.
-The player's reward for improved school attendance is the opportunity to part of a team, have a mentor in their coach/ manager/ captain, and, of course, the novelty of owning their own football kit and boots.
+The AP Kenya project consists of eight 11-aside football teams.
+Each team is run by a manager, who volunteers their time to organise, train and monitor their players.
+Each team is affiliated with a local school.
+This helps with the monitoring of player's school attendance and grades.
+Improved grades result in improved government budgets for the schools, and for this they lend their pitches to host weekly fixtures.
+The player's reward for improved school attendance is the opportunity to be part of a team, have a mentor in their coach/ manager/ captain, and, of course, the novelty of owning their own football kit and boots.

 We are currently a very small NGO but we feel this works to our advantage.
-It means that we can monitor our projects closely, making adjustments when needs be.
+It means that we can monitor our projects closely, making adjustments when needed.
 It also allows us to maintain a more intimate relationship with both our generous supporters overseas and our beneficiaries in Africa.
-Crucially, it means that we have minimal running costs, and so almost 100% of funds raised will go straight to the point of need.
+Crucially, it means that we have minimal running costs, and so 100% of funds raised will go straight to the point of need.
+We also arrange other outings where possible and are always keen to get the players involved in other activities that’ll nurture their potential and spark their interests off the field.

-To date AP has worked with two communities.
-We have raised a lot of money, all of which has gone to the source of need.
-We have raised 1000’s of sports merchandise such as kits, balls and boots.
-We have provided FA qualified coaches and well-educated volunteers.
-We have built football pitches and arranged for the use of world-class facilities.
 AP is very proud of the work they have done so far and look forward to expanding it further.
-The AP ethos and structure, which at the beginning was nothing more than an idealistic concept, has proved to be very effective and has created tangible change for communities and participants involved.
+The AP ethos and structure, which at the beginning was nothing more than an idealistic concept, has proved exceptionally effective, creating tangible change for communities and participants involved.
+We look forward to growing the project and watching our players grow into valuable members of their communities.